sjw007s/Deep-Learning-with-Zero-Initialization-Revisiting-Symmetry-Breaking-and-Gradient-Flow/README.md

 ---

-### 1. The three files below provide the dataloader code for each dataset.
+### 1. The four files below provide dataloader code for each dataset.

 - `CNN_CIFAR_100_github.ipynb`
 - `CNN_CIFAR_10_github.ipynb`
 - `CNN_Mnist_github.ipynb`
+- 'Tiny_imagenet.ipynb'

 ---

 ### 2. The three files below provide code for each model.
-You can reproduce the results by combining the previously mentioned dataloaders with each model.
+You can reproduce results by combining the previously mentioned dataloaders with each model.

 - `cifar-10-Mixer_github.py`
 - `cifar-10-ViT_github.py`